soyfrien/unmanaged-audio-endpoint-controller-library/README.md

 #  Unmanaged Windows Audio Endpoint Controller Library
-Learned from `PolicyConfig.h` and the endpoint controller here: https://github.com/davuxcom/audio-endpoint-controller.
+ - Learned from `PolicyConfig.h` and the endpoint controller here: https://github.com/davuxcom/audio-endpoint-controller.
 (But this is more interesting: https://github.com/File-New-Project/EarTrumpet/tree/master/EarTrumpet/Interop...)
+ - Demo uses wraps it into a .NET library

 # Entrypoints implemented
 ```